rvl-lab-utoronto/backwards-reachability/index.md

 # 1. Backwards Reachability
 <a id="markdown-backwards-reachability" name="backwards-reachability"></a>

-  In the context of a dynamic system, the **backwards reachable set** (BRS) describes all initial states that can reach a given target set of final states within a certain duration of time.
+  In the context of a dynamic system, the **backwards reachable set** (BRS) describes **_the set of all initial states_** from which the agent can reach a given **target set of final states** within a certain duration of time.
 If one can efficiently compute such sets, there is potential to use them to make safety guarantees for various autonomous systems, by determining whether some potential unsafe state will, in principle, ever be reached by a given policy.

   In this tutorial, we describe the tools currently available to tackle this problem and how to use them.
 We also talk briefly about the different ways to think about the problem, from our own experience and time spent working on it.